 MEC understands the importance of monitoring and following up on the progress of students who have been involved in or affected by bullying behaviour.
 Where appropriate, school staff will also endeavour to provide parents and carers with updates on the management of bullying incidents.

-The Year Level Coordinator/Unit Leaders, Sub School Leaders and Student Services is responsible for maintaining up to date records of the investigation of and responses to bullying behaviour.
+The year level coordinator, sub school leader, student services team member or assistant principal are responsible for maintaining up to date records of the investigation of and responses to bullying behaviour.